attack68/rateslib/docs/source/i_whatsnew.rst

      - Release the official first non-beta version of this library.
      - Planned
      - End 2023
-   * - Defaults
-     - Adding the ability to define parameters by specification, e.g. "sofr irs" or "uk gilt", which set multiple default parameters.
-     - Likely, to improve UI. (v1.0?)
-     - By end 2023
    * - Vanilla FX options and volatility products
      - Adding option instruments and benchmark trades such as risk-reversals.
      - Highly likely (v2.0?)